Thailand - TH - THA - THA - East and Southeast Asia

 Executive branch

-head of government: Prime Minister SRETTHA Thawisin (since 5 September 2023)
+head of government: Interim Prime Minister PHUMTHAM Wechayachai (since 3 July 2025)

 cabinet: Council of Ministers nominated by the prime minister, appointed by the king; a Privy Council advises the king

-elections/appointments: the monarchy is hereditary; prime minister candidate approved by the House of Representatives and Senate and appointed by the king; starting in 2024, approval of prime minister needed only by the House of Representatives
+election/appointment process: the monarchy is hereditary; prime minister candidate approved by House of Representatives and appointed by the king

 Flag description

-five horizontal bands of red (top), white, blue (double width), white, and red; the red color symbolizes the nation and the blood of life, white represents religion and the purity of Buddhism, and blue stands for the monarchy
+five horizontal bands of red (top), white, blue (double-width), white, and red; the red color stands for the nation and the blood of life, white for religion and the purity of Buddhism, and blue for the monarchy

 note: similar to the flag of Costa Rica but with the blue and red colors reversed